lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-ACK-Format title='Format of an ACK'}

-  Rule ID: In all ACKs, Rule ID has a size of R bits and SHALL signal that the message is an ACK.
+  Rule ID: In all ACKs, Rule ID has a size of R - T bits and SHALL signal that the message is an ACK.

   DTag: DTag has a size of T bits.
 DTag carries the same value as the DTag field in the fragments carrying the IPv6 datagram for which this ACK is